✈️ Travel TipsBathDay trip to Bath from LondonEnglanditineraryLondon

 According to the ancient folklore, the stones of Stonehenge were magically transported from Ireland by the wizard of Arthurian legend, and giants magically assembled them.
 Despite the folklores, Stonehenge is a symbol of power and wealth.
 The monument was built in six stages.

-Food in Bath City
+How is the Food in Bath City

 Food in Bath City is a must-try.
 The traditional food of Bath includes Afternoon Teas as per the traditional British culture.
 One must experience the city's traditional culture on their Day trip to Bath from London.
 The other must-try options include various restaurants such as Sotto Sotto, Menu Gordon Jones, Jars Meze, and a few different options.